Your creative guide to delivering an Arts Award this festive season

 Home-made winter wreath

 This is our ‘for adults’ activity due to the wire and sharp instruments involved, it could also be done with responsible young people, especially when it comes to decorating the wreath at the end.
-If young people do give activity this a go, it would work well for Discover Part A, or Explore Part A or C.
+If young people do give this activity a go, it would work well for Discover Part A, or Explore Part A or C.

 Using an old wire coat hanger, parts of old Christmas trees, berries or other festive foliage, and a circular foam doughnut, you can create your very own door accessory.
 You don’t have to use real foliage and there are lots of fake alternatives available, in both craft stores or online.